 Options As Tested

-automatic transmission ; Upgrade package includes 17-inch alloy wheels with 265/70R17 tires, A-TRAC four-wheel traction control), locking rear differential, premium audio system, body-colored interior door inserts, multi-information display, leather-wrapped steering wheel with audio controls, metal-trimmed transmission and transfer case shift levers; Convenience package includes keyless entry, cruise control, power mirrors with illumination lights, privacy glass, rear door privacy glass and wiper, back-up sonar system, daytime running lights); side airbags ; tow hitch ; rock rails ; roof rack , passenger armrest ; spare tire cover.
+Upgrade Package One ($2,560) includes 17-inch alloy wheels, A-TRAC four-wheel traction control, locking rear differential, premium audio system, body-colored interior door inserts, multi-information display, leather-wrapped steering wheel with audio controls, metal-trimmed transmission and transfer case shift levers; Convenience package ($1,840) includes keyless entry, cruise control, power mirrors with illumination lights, privacy glass, rear door privacy glass and wiper, back-up sonar system, daytime running lights).

 We're sorry, we do not have the specific review that you requested.
 Please check back as we are continuously updating our review selections.

 *The data and content on this web site is subject to change without notice.
 Neither AOL nor any of its data or content providers shall be liable for errors in the content, or for any actions taken in reliance thereon.

 More on the FJ Cruiser